nekowanderer/nano-gateway/README.md

-# HTTP Round Robing API
+# Nano Gateway
-#### This project is a simple demonstration for the round robing load balancer, it will contains the following components:
+#### This project is a simple demonstration for the general API gateway, it will contains the following components:
 - Routing API
   - The load balancer which will face to the end user directly and will dispatch the requests to the backend service behind it.
   - By default, it will adopt the round-robin algorithm for routing the requests.